 The internal organization of the Azure Data lake

-As the focus is to use one Data Lake for the setup the internal organization of the Data Lake must take care of the requirements of the different environments – dev/test to production.
+As the focus is to use one Data Lake for Dev/Test and Prod the internal organization of the Data Lake must take care of the requirements of the different environments

 Also, security must be addressed inside the Data Lake itself.
 This is discussed in chapter 5.